What is Credit Savvy?

 How does Credit Savvy calculate your credit score?

-- Shopping around to different credit providers and making numerous applications within a small time period.
+- Shopping around to different credit providers and making numerous applications.
+Credit Savvy says doing so within a small time period is generally “less favourable” for your credit score than making “infrequent and fewer credit enquiries”.

-- Any negative information, such as loan defaults or bankruptcies.
+- Any negative information, such as loan defaults or bankruptcies, which can adversely impact your credit score.

-- Your age, how long you’ve been employed at your current workplace and how long you have lived at your current address.
+- Personal details like your age, how long you’ve been employed at your current workplace and how long you have lived at your current address.

-- If you own or are a director of a company or business, the history of the business may also be a factor.
+- If you own or are a director of a company or business, the history of the business may also be a factor, including where it is located, how long it has been there and its credit history.

-- The type and the amount of credit you asked for in any previous applications.
+- The type and amount of credit you asked for in any previous applications.

-- The kind of credit providers you’re already with or have been with previously, as each type has a different level of risk– a loan from a payday lender, for instance, is seen differently to one from a bank.
+- The credit providers you’re already with or have been with previously, as each type of provider has a different level of risk – a loan from a payday lender, for instance, may be seen as riskier than one from a bank.

-To find out more about credit scores, how they work, and the impact yours can have on your finances, visit our credit score information hub.
+To find out more about credit scores, how they work, and the impact yours could have on your finances, visit our credit score information hub.